rrb211570/VideoWeaver/ContributingGuide.md

 ## Semantic Versioning

 VideoWeaver follows semantic versioning.
 We release patch versions for critical bugfixes, minor versions for new features or non-essential changes, and major versions for any breaking changes.
 When we make breaking changes, we also introduce deprecation warnings in a minor version so that our users learn about the upcoming changes and migrate their code in advance.
-Learn more about our commitment to stability and incremental migration in our versioning policy.

 Every significant change is documented in the changelog file.

-Branch Organization
+## Branch Organization

 Submit all changes directly to the main branch.
 We don’t use separate branches for development or for upcoming releases.
 We do our best to keep main in good shape, with all tests passing.